microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/unifiedroleeligibilityschedulerequest-post-unifiedroleeligibilityschedulerequests.md

 ---
-title: "Create unifiedRoleEligibilityRequest"
+title: "Create unifiedRoleEligibilityScheduleRequest"
-description: "Create a new unifiedRoleEligibilityRequest object."
+description: "Create a new unifiedRoleEligibilityScheduleRequest object."
 author: "shauliu"
 localization_priority: Normal
 ms.prod: "microsoft-identity-platform"
 doc_type: apiPageType
 ---

-# Create unifiedRoleEligibilityRequest
+# Create unifiedRoleEligibilityScheduleRequest
 Namespace: microsoft.graph

-Create a new [unifiedRoleEligibilityRequest](../resources/unifiedroleeligibilityrequest.md) object.
+Create a new [unifiedRoleEligibilityScheduleRequest](../resources/unifiedroleeligibilityschedulerequest.md) object.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).